-Talkspace Is Anonymous
+Talkspace Is Confidential

 For many of us the stigma of mental health issues already feels overwhelming.
 Add the increased scrutiny of our personal life during divorce proceedings to the mix and you can understand the hesitancy to announce mental health struggles to the world.
 Many of us worry about our mental health status being used against us in court.

 Talkspace allows clients confidential access to therapy.
 You’ll never get caught unexpectedly in a parking lot or seen in a waiting room.
 You can even use a pseudonym with your therapist.

 Talkspace Is Going to Help